+You will produce a portfolio of work based on portraiture in the the supporting unit.
+The sustained unit for component 1 is based on a theme of your choice.
 The majority of work is practical and will include studying the work of artists, designers and craftspeople, developing your practical skills, drawing from observation and using your imagination to develop individual pieces of work.

-The coursework assignments will count for 60% of the total marks.
-The externally set assignment is a practical one which will include ten hours (completed under exam conditions in late April).
+Your portfolio work will count for 60% of the total marks.

+The externally set assignment is a practical one which will include ten hours (completed under exam conditions in late April/May).
 This assignment counts for 40% of the marks.

-The main qualities you need to do well in GCSE Fine Art are a genuine enthusiasm for the subject and a hard working attitude.
-All the work completed in year 10 and 11 as either coursework or exam preparation counts towards this qualification, so students who work consistently well throughout the course will do well.
+The main qualities you need to do well in GCSE Fine Art are a genuine enthusiasm for the subject and a hard-working attitude.
+All the work completed in year 10 and 11 as either Portfolio work or exam preparation counts towards this qualification, so students who work consistently well throughout the course will do well.